Dental Implant-Supported Dentures — Thorndale, PA

 Benefits of Combining Dentures & Dental Implants

-There are many benefits of implant dentures compared with other tooth replacement options, including:
+There are many benefits of dental implant-retained dentures compared with other tooth replacement options, including:

 - Dramatically improved biting force: Traditional dentures are only able to replace about 20% of natural chewing ability, severely limiting your diet.
-Implant dentures restore 70% or more of your chewing range, allowing you to consume all of your favorite foods easily and confidently.
+Dental implant-supported dentures restore 70% or more of your chewing range, allowing you to consume all of your favorite foods easily and confidently.

-- Reliably long-lasting: A traditional tooth replacement prosthetic needs to be replaced every five to ten years to ensure function, but implant dentures have a 90% success rate after 20 years and can last a patient a lifetime with the right care.
+- Reliably long-lasting: A traditional tooth replacement prosthetic needs to be replaced every five to ten years to ensure function, but dental implant-retained dentures have a 90% success rate after 20 years and can last a patient a lifetime with the right care.

 - Preservation of the jawbone and facial features: Because the roots of teeth are replaced, an implant denture stimulates blood flow in the jawbone.
 Not only does this reduce irritation and soreness in the gums, but it prevents jawbone shrinkage and preserves your healthy, youthful facial features.